EswarKishore0203/IBM-Watson/README.md

 ###  4.3.
 Transform service outputs for consumption by other services.

-- Natural Language Classifier
+#### 4.3.1.
+Natural Language Classifier
- - Using classifiers from NLC to drive dialog selections in Dialog
+##### 4.3.1.1.
+Using classifiers from NLC to drive dialog selections in Dialog
-- Personality Insights
+#### 43.2.
+Personality Insights
- - Use the service output from two different textual inputs and compare the personalities based on the results
+##### 4.3.2.1.
+Use the service output from two different textual inputs and compare the personalities based on the results
-- Speech to text
+#### 4.3.3.
+Speech to text
- - Use the transcribed output from speed to text as input to language translation
+##### 4.3.3.1.
+Use the transcribed output from speed to text as input to language translation
-- Language translation
+#### 4.3.4.
+Language translation
- - Use the translated text from language translation as input to text to speech
+##### 4.3.4.1.
+Use the translated text from language translation as input to text to speech
-- AlchemyNews
+#### 4.3.5.
+Watson Discovery News
- - Use the top article returned by the search from AlchemyNews as input to AlchemyLanuage-Sentiment Analysis and Tone Analyzer
+##### 4.3.5.1.
+Use the top article returned by the search from Watson Discovery News as input to Watson Natural Language Understanding Sentiment Analysis and Watson Tone Analyzer
-- Use the top article returned by the search from AlchemyNews as input to relationship extraction to tell who is trending in the article
+##### 4.3.5.2.
+Use the top article returned by the search from Watson Discovery News as input to relationship extraction to tell who is trending in the article

 ###  4.4.
 Define common design patterns for composing multiple Watson services together (across APIs).